Artificial Intelligence in Drug Discovery: Applications and Techniques: Data, Representation and Benchmark Platforms

 \subsection{\textbf{Benchmark Platforms}}

-To evaluate the performance of molecular property prediction and molecule generation, there are several benchmark platforms, which are discussed as follows.
+To evaluate the performance of molecular property prediction and molecule generation, there are several benchmark platforms, which are discussed below.

-As a major benchmark dataset platform for molecular property prediction, MoleculeNet was proposed by Wu et al in 2018 \cite{wu2018moleculenet}, which includes a set of datasets along with an open-source DeepChem package \cite{Ramsundar-et-al-2019}.
-The benchmark datasets cover four categories: 1) quantum mechanics (QM7, QM7b, QM8, QM9), 2) physical chemistry (ESOL, FreeSolv, and Lipophilicity), 3) biophysics (PCBA, MUV, HIV, PDDBind, BACE), and 4) physiology (BBBP, Tox21, ToxCast, SIDER, ClinTox), involving single task or multi tasks.
+As a major benchmark dataset platform for molecular property prediction, MoleculeNet was released by Wu et al in 2018 \cite{wu2018moleculenet}, which includes a set of datasets along with an open-source DeepChem package \cite{Ramsundar-et-al-2019}.
+The benchmark datasets cover four categories: 1) Quantum mechanics (QM7, QM7b, QM8, QM9), 2) Physical chemistry (ESOL, FreeSolv, Lipophilicity), 3) Biophysics (PCBA, MUV, HIV, PDDBind, BACE), and 4) Physiology (BBBP, Tox21, ToxCast, SIDER, ClinTox), involving single task or multi tasks.
 Notably, for molecular property prediction, datasets can be highly imbalanced.
 Thus, when choosing evaluation metrics (Table~\ref{tbl:metrics}), positive rates should be considered.
-For instance, AUPRC is preferred over AUROC in case of a low positive rate (e.g. less than 2\%) \cite{wu2018moleculenet}.
-With regard to the datset splitting, in addition to the common random split, MoleculeNet also provides several other dataset splitting mechanisms, namely, scaffold split, stratified split and time split for different datasets.
-In other words, for each dataset, the recommended split method varies.
-For example, for the BACE dataset, since it is for a single target, the scaffold splitting is more suitable; whereas for the PDBind dataset, since the data collection is over a long period, time splitting is recommended to better reflect the actual drug discovery effort over the years.
+For instance, AUPRC is favored over AUROC in case of a low positive rate (e.g. less than 2\%) \cite{wu2018moleculenet}.
+With regard to the datset splitting, in addition to the common random split, MoleculeNet also provides other splitting ways, namely, scaffold split, stratified split and time split for different datasets.
+In other words, for each dataset, the recommended split way varies.
+For example, for the BACE dataset, since it is for a single target, the scaffold splitting is more suitable, whereas for the PDBind dataset, since the data collection is over a long period, time splitting is recommended to better reflect the actual drug discovery effort over the years.